mohammadkazem-sadoughi/chat-graph/README.md

 >
 > That's where ThoughtNavigator comes in.
 It's all about giving you the reins to organize both your thoughts and the AI's in a way that makes sense to you.
 Think of it as a joint brainstorming session where you get to steer the conversation.

-### Thought Model:
+### Thought Navigation:

-1. **ThoughtMap**: Picture your chat history as an interactive map.
+1. Picture your chat history as an interactive map.
 Each message is a point, and you can branch off from any of them to start a new conversation path.
 It's like creating alternate timelines for your chats!

-2. **Fork and Delete**: Want to explore a new idea from an old conversation?
+2. Want to explore a new idea from an old conversation?
 Go ahead and start a new branch.
 Don't need a particular thought chain anymore?
 Just delete it.

-By the way, everything runs locally using an open-source LLM model, so no need to worry about your data going anywhere else.
+3. By the way, everything runs locally using an open-source LLM model, so no need to worry about your data going anywhere else.

 ![ThoughtNavigator Demo](documents/demo.gif)